Archive

 “I have been made a question to myself,” Augustine famously declared.
 And so it is with all of us.
 The problem with our talk about the performance of identity is that it tends to tacitly assume a fixed and knowing identity engaging in the performance.
 The reality, as Augustine understood, is more complex and whatever it is we are doing online is tied up with that complexity.

-Many thanks to Kevin Kelly for linking to Matt Honan’s “Fever Dream of a Guilt-Ridden Gadget Reporter.”
-Writing for Gizmodo, Honan describes his experience at the massive Consumer Electronics Show in Las Vegas and it reads like a passage from Augustine’s Confessions had Augustine been writing in the 21st rather than 5th century.
+Writing for Gizmodo, Matt Honan describes his experience at the massive Consumer Electronics Show in Las Vegas, and it reads like a passage from Augustine’s Confessions had Augustine been writing in the 21st rather than 5th century.

 The quasi-religious overtones begin early on when Honan tells us, ”There was ennui upon ennui upon ennui set in this amazing temple to technology.”